 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments Credit Losses -Measurement of Credit Losses on Financial Instruments."
 ASU 2016-13 requires a financial asset (or group of financial assets) measured at amortized cost basis to be presented at the net amount expected to be collected.
 ASU 2016-13 is effective for public business entities that are SEC filers for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 Early adoption is permitted in any interim or annual period for fiscal years beginning after December 15, 2018.
-An entity should apply the amendments in ASU 2016-13 through accumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective (modified-retrospective approach).
-The Company is currently evaluating the potential impact that the adoption of ASU 2016-13 may have on its consolidated financial statements, however, it does not expect it to have a material effect.
+An entity should apply the amendments in ASU 2016-13 through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective (modified-retrospective approach).
+The Company is currently evaluating the potential impact that the adoption of ASU 2016-13 may have on its consolidated financial statements.